A Quasi-Newton Subspace Trust Region Algorithm for nonmonotone variational inequalities in adversarial learning over box constraints: Numerical experiments

 \section{Numerical experiments}

-In this section, we report some numerical results via QNSTR algorithm for finding a first-order stationary point of problem \eqref{SAA_MINIMAX} through comparing with some state-of-the-art SGD-based algorithms.
-All of the numerical experiments in this paper are implemented on TensorFlow 1.13.1, Python 3.6.9, and Cuda 10.0, on a server with 1 Tesla P100-PCIE GPU with 16 GB memory at 1.3285 GHz and an operating system of 64 bits in the University Research Facility in Big Data Analytics (UBDA) of the Hong Kong Polytechnic University.
+In this section, we report some numerical results via the QNSTR algorithm for finding an $\epsilon$-first-order stationary point of problem \eqref{SAA_MINIMAX}.
+Also, we compare the QNSTR algorithm with some state-of-the-art algorithms for minimax problems.
+All of the numerical experiments in this paper are implemented on TensorFlow 1.13.1, Python 3.6.9 and Cuda 10.0 on a server with 1 Tesla P100-PCIE GPU with 16 GB memory at 1.3285 GHz and an operating system of 64 bits in the University Research Facility in Big Data Analytics (UBDA) of The Hong Kong Polytechnic University.
 (UBDA website: https://www.polyu.edu.hk/ubda/.)

 We test our algorithm with two practical problems.
-The first one is a GANs based image generation problem for MNIST hand-writing data.
-The second one is a mix model for image segmentation on Digital Retinal Images for Vessel Extraction (DRIVE) data.
-In the first experiment, we test the efficiency of the QNSTR(L) algorithm under different choices of dimension $L$ and direction $\{d^{i}_{k}\}_{i=1}^{L-1}$.
-In the second experiment, we apply QNSTR algorithm to medical image segmentation problems.
+One is a GAN based image generation problem for MNIST hand-writing data.
+The other one is a mix model for image segmentation on Digital Retinal Images for Vessel Extraction (DRIVE) data.
+In the first experiment, we use notation QNSTR(L) to denote that the dimension of the subspace spanned by the columns of $V_k$ is $L$ in the QNSTR algorithm and test the efficiency of QNSTR(L) under different choices of $L$ and directions $\{d^{i}_{k}\}_{i=1}^{L-1}$.
+In the second experiment, we apply the QNSTR algorithm to a medical image segmentation problem.